ZeroOnet/ZNStickyRefresher/README.md

 # ZNStickyRefresher
-A classic refresh effect called sticky candy at QQ in iOS.
+A classic refresh effect called sticky candy at QQ in iOS. (simple simulation)

 You can use it by those codes: